Beyond Risk: Motivators for Turnkey Delivery - Complexity

 University of California, San Francisco (UCSF), Sander Neurosciences Center

-Edgemoor arranged pre-development financing with a commercial bank based in California to cover initial costs of architecture and engineering.
+Edgemoor arranged pre-development financing with a commercial bank based in California to fund initial expenditures for architecture and engineering.
 Permanent funding was provided through a lease-leaseback structure involving UCSF, Edgemoor/McCarthy Cook, and a newly formed 501(c)(3) corporation.
 Edgemoor/McCarthy Cook will own the building for the 38-year term of the lease.
 The project costs were funded by Build America Bonds issued by the non-profit.
 The credit for the bond repayment is a lease between UCSF and Edgemoor/McCarthy Cook.
 The lease payments cover capital (building delivery costs) repayment along with guaranteed operations and routine maintenance throughout the lease term.

 Project complexities included interconnected and interdependent mechanical and electrical systems, complex program and code requirements, new computer modeling tools enabling enhanced design coordination, pursuit of energy and resource efficiency through the green building movement, adaptability of space for future needs, and employee attraction/retention.